 Next, I decided to create a graphic to add to the top, and I used my transfer method to layout the design.
 Then, I used my woodburner tool to sort of “brand” the desk like a farmer would brand a steer.
 This is also a fun tool to have and I have used it to make my kids toys as well as their under-bed bins.

-I bet I’ve peaked your interest now or you think I’m nuts, right?
+I have your attention now or you think I’m nuts, right?
 Stay with me.

 Now for the hardware.
 I love rust and really debated on replacing these old batwing pulls because they’re so cool!

-However, because this set is headed for my shop, I didn’t want to have them breaking on the new owner, so I replaced them with the next best thing – Rustic Brands cast iron pulls.
+However, because this set is headed for my shop, I didn’t want to have them breaking on the new owner, so I replaced them with the next best thing – cast iron pulls.
 Aren’t they gorgeous?
-I have used their pulls before on my Rustic Chic bedroom set and my daughter used them on her dresser makeover.

 Next is to paint the cabinet and drawers of the farmhouse desk.
-There was no hesitation for me in my choice because I wanted rustic and I knew that Junque Milk Paint had a color called Rust Belt Red that would be perfect for the farmhouse look I was after.
-I used their Jadeite in this dresser makeover and loved the ease of use.
+There was no hesitation for me in my choice because a color called Rust Belt Red is perfect for the farmhouse look I was after.

 After a couple of coats of paint, some chippy distressing, and a topcoat of wax, my new creation is complete.